 With the adjective ない, さ must be inserted.
 This gives なさすぎる. ～すぎる should attach directly to the stem of ～ない.
 The inclusion of さ to the auxiliary ～ない to make it more flowing is catching on among some young people, but it is not deemed to be correct Japanese.
-There may also be cases when ～なすぎる is inappropriate for pragmatic reasons in particular contexts.

 He can't do anything.

 Using さ入れ with 少ない or 汚い because they naturally end in /nai/ is not correct.
 This misuse has not caught on.
 This is also the case for any other words that happen to end in /nai/.

 With ～そうだ meaning "to seem", it is obligatory that さ be inserted when used with the adjectives よい and ない.
 Nowadays, it is common to use さ with ない even when it is used as an auxiliary, which is traditionally not correct.

 Though percentages of speakers who add さ to these additional words is small, there are natives who attach it to other adjectives only two morae long.
 For instance, 濃い ＋ そう → 濃そうだ is standard, but a very small minority uses 濃さそうだ.
 This is no doubt dialectical, but it's fascinating that it exists.